domRiddle/ASF/Logging.md

 ---

+## Advanced usage

+The examples above are rather simple and made to show you how easy it is to define your own logging rules that can be used with ASF.
+You can use NLog for various different things, including complex targets (such as keeping logs in `Database`), logs rotation (such as removing old `File` logs), using custom `Layout`s and much more.
+I encourage you to read through entire **[NLog documentation](https://github.com/nlog/nlog/wiki/Configuration-file)** to learn about every option that is available to you, allowing you to fine-tune ASF logging module in the way you want.
+It's a really powerful tool and customizing ASF logging was never easier.

+---

 ## ASF targets

 Starting with version 2.2.1.7, in addition to standard NLog logging targets (such as `ColoredConsole` and `File` explained above), you can also use custom ASF logging targets.